jakub-lat/krakjam-2022/README.md

 # Bulletache
-A bullet-hell dynamic rougelike FPS about destroying an evil corporation.
+A bullet-hell dynamic roguelike FPS about destroying an evil corporation.

 It was made in 5 days for Krakjam 2022 (part of Global Game Jam).
 The theme was **Duality**.